writethedocs/www/docs/include/conf/events/lightning-talks.rst

 We do this so that we can prioritize people who are new to speaking, and want a chance to get up on stage.

-Lightning talks are a wonderful way to prompt people to think, collaborate, and talk about documentation in a more unstructured way.
-It also allows people to discuss topics that were not covered fully or partially throughout the conference.

 Planning: What goes into a lightning talk?
 ------------------------------------------